-If unable to locate an acceptable vein after reapplying the tourniquet, use transillumination or ultrasonography, per the organization's practice, to help locate an appropriately perfused vein before attempting venipuncture.
+If unable to locate an acceptable vein after reapplying the tourniquet, consider using transillumination, infrared light technology, or ultrasonography, per the organization’s practice, to help locate an appropriately perfused vein before attempting venipuncture.

-Rationale: Combining systems may cause injury to the patient or yield incorrect test results because of hemolysis, needle disengagement, or inadequate tube filling.
+Rationale: Combining different manufacturers or systems for blood specimen collection equipment may cause injury to the patient or yield incorrect test results.
 Incompatibility of components may cause failure of the process.

-Do not use pediatric culture bottles for adult blood samples because smaller volumes diminish the yield of pathogens.
+Do not use pediatric culture bottles for adult blood specimens because smaller volumes diminish the yield of pathogens.

 Keep the needle hub and the connection sites sterile.

-Rationale: Puncturing the stopper before the needle is in the vein causes the tube to lose its vacuum.
+Rationale: Puncturing the stopper before the needle is in the vein causes the culture bottle to lose its vacuum.